 All of the qualitative case study data collection encounters will be used to address all the research questions.
 NatCen uses the Framework approach to qualitative data analysis, which facilitates robust qualitative data management and analysis by case and theme within an overall matrix.
 In the Framework approach, thematic matrices are developed through familiarisation with the data and identification of emerging issues.
 Thematic matrices represent key themes that are orientated towards the research questions.
 Each thematic matrix represents one key theme, with the column headings in each matrix relating to key sub-topics, and the rows to each 'case' (interviewee).
 Data from each case is then summarised in the relevant cell.
 The context of the information is retained as NVivo software facilitates the linking of verbatim data extracts to relevant themes and sub-topics in the Framework.

-The survey data analysis will consist of reporting on overall survey non-response, generating descriptive statistics (such as proportions and counts) on relevant variables, and analysis of teacher workload.
-The latter is described in more detail in the Analysis Plan / Secondary Outcome / Teacher Workload Section above.
+The survey data analysis will consist of reporting on overall survey non-response, generating descriptive statistics (such as proportions and counts) on relevant variables.